Short answer: put one feet in front of the other. Repeat until done.

 At some point, I made peace with the fact that I will walk and I changed strategy.
 I decided to walk and run alternatively, for 150-200 meters.
 And it worked.
 Soon, I was on a reasonably pace again.
 I felt my feet muscles very tensioned and, every time I was close to cramps, I stopped.

 From kilometer 30 onwards, things went smooth until the end.
-Meanwhile it got really hot so I was pouring water on my head (to keep my headband, and, subsequently, my head, cool) almost every kilometer.
+Meanwhile it got really hot so I was pouring water on my head (to keep my headband, and, subsequently, my head, cool) almost every kilometer, and dreaming about some air conditioning.
 I started to feel my ankles getting painful and my breathe became a lot less effective.
 But, somehow, I stopped caring about all of this.
 All I wanted to do was to finish.
 I was hunting the objectives I picked during the first lap, and, every time I was recognizing some of them (look, this building, or this crossroad, or the sign saying 33 km) I was happy.
 And I got happier and happier until, at some point, I saw a sign with “40 km”.

 And during those 30 to 40 kilometers I remembered what my friend told me about starting slow but keeping the pace.
 I think I passed by at least 30 people starting with km 30.
 It was incredible to see how I can pass them by running, while they could barely walk.
 Some of them were cheering me, some of them were just too tired to do anything more.